Approximation of sheaves on algebraic stacks

 \begin{proposition} Let $S$, $X$ and $Y$ be algebraic stacks and let $\map{f}{X}{Y}$ and $Y\to S$ be flat morphisms that are locally of finite presentation.
 The following are equivalent. \begin{enumerate} \item The morphism $f$ is $S$-universally schematically dominant. \item The image $f(X)$ contains the relative assassin $\Ass(Y/S)$. \end{enumerate} \end{proposition} \begin{proof} Since $f$ is open and faithfully flat onto its image, we may assume that $f$ is an open immersion.
 As the question is fppf-local on $Y$ and $S$ we may assume that $Y$ and $S$ are affine schemes.
 The result is then~\cite[Prop.~11.10.10]{egaIV} (or~\cite[Cor.~3.2.6]{raynaud-gruson}). \end{proof}

-To abbreviate, we say that $f$ is $S$-faithfully flat and locally of finite presentation when the equivalent conditions of Proposition~\pref{P:rel-faithfully-flat} hold.
-This terminology is explained by the following lemma.
+\begin{definition} Let $\map{f}{X}{Y}$ and $\map{g}{Y}{S}$ be morphisms, locally of finite presentation, between algebraic stacks such that $g$ is flat.
+We say that $f$ is \emph{$S$-faithfully flat} if $f$ is flat and the equivalent conditions of Proposition~\pref{P:rel-faithfully-flat} hold. \end{definition}